How Often Should You Visit the Dentist? (It's NOT Always 6 Months)

 Summary of This Article

 The twice-a-year dental visit rule originated from a 1950s advertisement, not clinical research.
 Modern dentistry recommends personalized visit schedules based on risk factors.
 High-risk patients (smokers, diabetics, those with gum disease) should visit every 3-4 months, while low-risk patients may visit annually.
-Regular scaling (PKR 10,000) every 6 months prevents expensive treatments like root canals (PKR 25,000).
+Regular scaling (quoted after examination) every 6 months prevents expensive treatments like root canals (quoted after examination).
 Dr. Saad Irfan in DHA Karachi offers professional assessments (2,000 PKR) and personalized dental schedules.

 Frequently Asked Questions